 In the junior mining and exploration sector, the inherent speculative nature often renders it unattractive to debt financiers and the bond market.
 This has resulted in the junior sector being predominantly supported by equity investors with high-risk and high-return investment objectives or, less frequently, higher yield corporate bonds.

-There has also been a recent trend of junior mining companies who are facing financial difficulty, entering into convertible debt securities (being a type of hybrid debt-equity security).
-These securities typically provide short-term secured or unsecured loans, often on terms considerably favourable to the lender and with an option to convert the debt to equity at either a fixed or variable conversion rate at the election of the investor.
-This rewards the investor should the issuer experience growth in share price, but protects their investment via the security over the company’s assets and any interest rate return.
+There has also been a recent trend of junior mining companies, when facing financial difficulty, entering into convertible debt securities (being a type of hybrid debt-equity security).
+These securities typically provide short-term secured or unsecured loans, often on terms that are considerably more favourable to the lender and include an option to convert the debt to equity at either a fixed or variable conversion rate at the election of the investor.
+This rewards the investor should the issuer experience growth in share price, but protects their investment via the security over the company's assets and any interest rate return.

 In contrast, larger mining production companies with consistent, significant earnings attract a wider range of investors, including investors in the bond market.

-There has been recent increased activity from notable private equity funds investing heavily in the mining sector, and in a number of instances taking strategic cornerstone positions in companies.
+There has been continued activity from notable private equity funds investing heavily in the mining sector and, in a number of instances, taking strategic cornerstone positions in companies.

-The Australian mining industry is also a favoured destination for foreign investors, recently being ranked as the best country for mining investment globally.
+The Australian mining industry is also a favoured destination for foreign investors, recently being ranked among the best countries worldwide for mining investment.

 iv Structural considerations